 Dr. Mark Merlin created the MD1Program in 2002, which was the first program to provide comprehensive physician medical care outside of the hospital.
 The program was self-funded with equipment and supplies either being paid for directly by Dr. Merlin or being donated by multiple companies.
 He received training in Emergency Medicine and Internal Medicine.
 Dr. Merlin is the Chair of the NJ State EMS Council which is responsible for all Emergency Medical Services in the state.
 Thirty-four separate committees report to this Department of Health entity.

 He is the Vice-Chairman and EMS Fellowship Director at RWJBarnabas Health/Newark Beth Israel Medical Center, which is the largest training program for physicians in Emergency Medical Services in the world.
-He and has been active with the American Heart Association/American Stroke Association as a member of the Board of Directors and Executive Committee for Mission Lifeline.
+Dr. Merlin is Professor of Emergency Medicine at Rutgers-NewJersey Medical School.
+He has been active with the American Heart Association/American Stroke Association as a member of the Board of Directors and Executive Committee for Mission Lifeline.
 He has published over 100 papers and abstracts on various emergency topics.

 Dr. Merlin is the Chief Medical Officer for MONOC, New Jersey’s largest Advanced Life Support System.
 In this capacity he oversees over 600 paramedics, EMT’s, nurses and physicians delivering EMS patients to 43 hospitals in New Jersey.
 He has been medical director of multiple rotary (helicopter) and fixed wing Air Medical services.
 He is the Medical Director of Medway Air Ambulances which provides 140 fixed wing flights per month to critical patients all over the world including multiple New York Hospitals.
 Additionally, Dr. Merlin is Medical Director of ParaflightEMS, GEM Ambulance and multiple police and federal law enforcement agencies.